Back to all News

 Empowering a fishing vessel with the connectivity of a cruise liner

-“With the ship in operation all day, every day, connectivity is a big concern, so a reliable satellite communications provider operating in the far north is essential – and Space Norway fits the bill perfectly”, explains Jan Roger Lerbukt, CEO of Hermes.
+“With the ship in operation all day, every day, connectivity is a big concern, so a reliable satellite communications provider operating in the far north is essential – and Telenor Satellite fits the bill perfectly”, explains Jan Roger Lerbukt, CEO of Hermes.
 “We rely on excellent communications links, not only for the safe operation of our vessel but also for our crew who use it to unwind during their off-time.”
 But the ship uses its communications links for far more than that!

 Jan Roger Lerbukt, CEO of Hermes, runs what is probably one of the most advanced Norwegian fishing vessels in terms of communications.
 Hermes.
 Photo: Marius Fiskum / Courtesy of Hermes